 NIH Inclusion Across the Lifespan II

 The goal of the workshop is to provide lessons learned regarding the inclusion of pediatric and older populations in clinical studies, with evidence-based practical advice to the scientific community.
-The workshop will bring together individuals with a variety of backgrounds in clinical study development and execution, with focus on pediatric and geriatric populations, and consideration of special populations (e.g. women, racial/ethnic minorities, sex/gender minorities, rural/isolated populations, others that are specific to that phase of life), across the life course.
+The workshop will bring together individuals with a variety of backgrounds in clinical study development and execution, with focus on pediatric and geriatric populations, and consideration of special populations (e.g. racial/ethnic minorities, people with disabilities, rural/isolated populations, language minority individuals, pregnant and lactating women, people with co-morbidities, sexual and gender minorities, and other groups), across the life course.

-- At this time, only virtual attendance will be possible.
+- The IAL-II workshop will be held virtually.
 Participants are encouraged to register for the virtual meeting.
 Please make sure your contact email is correct as links to join the meeting will be sent to that email.

-- Check thia page periodically for more information.
+- Check this page periodically for more information.

 In 2017, in response to the 21st Century Cures Act, NIH held a workshop entitled “Inclusion Across the Lifespan” (IAL), which examined the barriers to and opportunities for inclusion of children and older adults in clinical studies.
 Discussions at the workshop contributed to NIH considerations in developing the IAL policy that went into effect in January 2019.

-NIH is holding this follow up workshop on September 2-3, 2020 that will examine the science of the inclusion of these populations, providing researchers evidence-based approaches to meeting the new IAL policy.
-There will be a focus on pediatric and geriatric populations, and discussions will include considerations for special populations (e.g. women, racial/ethnic minorities, sex/gender minorities, rural/isolated populations, others that are specific to that phase of life).
+NIH is holding this follow up workshop on September 2, 2020 that will examine the science of the inclusion of these populations, providing researchers evidence-based approaches to meeting the new IAL policy.
+There will be a focus on pediatric and geriatric populations, and discussions will include considerations for special populations (e.g. racial/ethnic minorities, people with disabilities, rural/isolated populations, language minority individuals, pregnant and lactating women, people with co-morbidities, sexual and gender minorities, and other groups).

 Topic Areas and Agenda